Cherokee County Sheriff's Spokesperson Allegedly Posted Photo Of Anti-Asian Covid-19 Shirt On Facebook

 (CNN) — A photo allegedly posted by a public information officer at the Cherokee County Sheriff’s Office, Capt.
 Jay Baker, shows shirts with an anti-Asian message about Covid-19.

-“Covid-19 imported virus from Chy-na,” the racist shirt in the photo posted April 2, 2020, reads.READ MORE: Tampa Bay Man Accused In Capitol Riot
+“Covid-19 imported virus from Chy-na,” the racist shirt in the photo posted April 2, 2020, reads.READ MORE: Manatee County Expands COVID-19 Vaccine Registration Age To 55 And Older

 Although the account that posted it has been deleted, CNN was able to access the photos through a cached copy.
 The name on the Facebook account matches Jay Baker, and it claims that the individual is an employee of the Cherokee County Sheriff’s office.